Dreams of moving house: the moment when your life changes place and asks you to pack not everything, but only the important

 Astrological note: A dream of packing often comes during transits of Saturn through your 4th or 2nd house, during its aspects to the Moon, and in periods when Pluto touches your 4th house.
 Capricorns, Cancers, and Scorpios recognize this dream with particular accuracy.
 If Saturn is now touching your Moon — the Guardian sorts your baggage, and the dream conveys this through a scene where each object asks the question “are you taking me or not.”

-If the space is warm — you have a living consent to the new place; it’s worth allowing yourself to “settle in” without rush.
-If it is cold — this is a period of adaptation; it’s worth being gentler with yourself, not demanding “love the new at once.”
-If you choose where to put things — you are making the place your own; it’s worth trusting this intuitive process.
-If you meet neighbors — your new circle is forming; it’s worth being open but attentive to whom to draw close, and with whom to keep the neighborly “good morning” distance.
+If you choose where to put things, you are making the place your own.
+Trust this intuitive process.
+If you meet neighbors, your new circle is forming.
+Be open, but attentive to whom to draw close, and with whom to keep the neighborly “good morning” distance.
 What such an arrival translates from inside the body is the excitement of the new.

 Ask yourself: “To what ‘new place’ has my life just brought me — and what would help me turn it from ‘foreign’ into ‘mine’ without hurry and without violence?”

-Today, in one new space (a home, work, circle, theme) make one gesture of “I am making this mine”: bring your thing, leave your mark, mentally name it “mine.”
-The Explorer recognizes such gestures as taking root, and in the dreams that follow gives you a warm “I am at home here” more often.
+Today, in one new space (a home, work, circle, theme), make one gesture of “I am making this mine”: bring your own thing, leave your mark, inwardly name it “mine.”
+The Explorer recognizes such gestures as taking root, and in the dreams that follow more often gives you the warm sense of “I am at home here.”

 Astrological note: A dream of a new place often comes during harmonious transits of Jupiter through your 4th or 9th house, during its conjunction with Uranus, and in periods of Uranus in Taurus or Cancer.
 Sagittarians, Aquarians, and Cancers recognize this dream with particular accuracy.
 If Jupiter is now touching your Uranus — the Explorer meets the new, and the dream conveys this through a space in which each corner calls for attentive settling in.

-Your Shadow speaks with you here — the part that carries your resistance to changes and remembers losses connected with former moves.
-This dream comes when there is a relocation in your reality, but inside lives “I am not ready to leave”: attachment to the former, unfinished business, fear of the new.
-The Shadow shows: you are not “lazy”; you have an inner reason to delay, and it’s worth hearing.
+This delay reveals your Shadow — the part that carries your resistance to changes, and remembers the losses connected with earlier moves.
+This dream comes when there is a relocation in your waking life, but inside lives “I am not ready to leave”: an attachment to the former, unfinished business, fear of the new.
+The Shadow shows: you are not lazy; you have an inner reason to delay, and it is worth hearing.

-If the delay is small — it’s worth using the pause to finish something important, rather than waiting in anxiety “when will it move.”
-If the stuckness is long — you have serious resistance to the crossing; it’s worth sorting out what exactly you are not ready to release, without scolding yourself.
-If the “forgotten” thing is important — this is a hint: there is something you have not finished, not said, not lived in the former stage.
-If you suddenly allow yourself to “stay longer” — perhaps this is not your time for the relocation, and it’s worth trusting this signal, not another’s “it is time.”
+If the “forgotten” thing is important, this is a hint: there is something you have not finished, not said, not lived in the former stage.
+If you suddenly allow yourself to “stay longer,” perhaps this is not your time for the relocation.
+Trust this signal, rather than someone else’s “it is time.”
 What stands at the heart of the obstacle is the dream where at the center of the labyrinth is your shadow.

 Ask yourself: “What holds me in the former — and what work must be completed before leaving, so as not to drag it with me into the new as a shadow?”